Winter Walks at the Farm

 Salomon Farm Old Barn Rentals

 This magnificent old building sits majestically along Dupont Road on a small working farm operated by the Parks and Recreation Department.
 The peaceful, bucolic setting includes a pond, wetlands, livestock pens, vegetable gardens, prairie grasses and crop fields.
 The barn, originally built in the late 1800’s, housed livestock and stored farm equipment and served the farm for over 100 years.
 The barn has been restored to capture the rustic look of the historical structure.
 The old barn features a large seating area and tables for up to 170 guests and a separate room for the catering operation.
 A separate but adjacent building houses the restrooms.
 The Old Barn may be reserved from May-October.
 Please visit www.fortwayneparks.org and look under wedding facilities to find our page and get more information, including the rental contract.
-There are limited dates still available for 2015.
 Call 427-6000 for more information.

 The Tri-State Two Cylinder Club takes its name from the early John Deere tractors that had only had two cylinders that gave them the distinctive popping sound.
 In some circles these old tractors were called “Johnny Poppers”.
 Although most of the members own John Deere tractors, there are a lot of other “colors” (manufacturers) around the Salomon Farm as well.